chef-boneyard/php-quick-start/README.md

     mediawiki

-Upload all the cookbooks to the Opscode Platform.
+Upload all the cookbooks to the Hosted Chef server.

     knife cookbook upload -a